JUNE 2023 – ARE WE RETURNING TO A SELLERS MARKET?

-In May 2022, we saw a 28% decrease in residential property sales over the previous year, while our total listing inventory increased by 29% to 1,605 listings in total.
-Average and median prices have continued to creep lower since last month – now, the overall average price (all residential property categories combined) is standing 10% above the same time last year, landing at $856,106.
+In May 2023, we saw a small increase in residential property sales over the previous year, while our total listing inventory increased by over 25% to 2,013 listings in total.
+The overall average price (all residential property categories combined) is sitting just 2% below the average during the same time last year, landing at $876,084.

 SINGLE FAMILY HOME MARKET UPDATE

-In the Single Family Home bracket we saw a sales decrease of 27% coupled with a 72% increase in inventory over May of last year!
+In the Single Family Home bracket we saw a sales increase of 2% coupled with a nearly 15% increase in inventory over May of last year.

 TOWNHOUSE MARKET UPDATE

-The townhouse market is still going strong.
-Despite a 30% increase in inventory townhomes are still only making up 13% of all available listings.
-The average sale price finished at $768,155 – an increase of about 17% over the average from the same month last year.
+The townhouse market is still in high demand.
+Despite a 23% increase in inventory townhomes are currently only making up 13% of all available listings.
+The average sale price finished at $705,962 – an 8% decrease from the average of the same month last year.

 CONDO MARKET UPDATE

 The condo market has seen a decrease in sales in comparison to this time last year.
-Unlike the other home categories, we continue to see decreases in inventory this year over last.
-The sales decreased by 29% while the inventory decreased by 10%!
+Like the other home categories, however, we continue to see increases in inventory this year over last.
+The sales decreased by 12% while the inventory increased by nearly 60%.

 SUPPLY & DEMAND